TheAllstar/Animal-Crossing-Clock/README.txt

 "200" pixels from the top of the screen
 "1080" pixels wide
 "720" pixels tall
---If you put it in wrong it will default to this
+--This is the actual window, where it opens and the dimensions --If you put it in wrong it will default to this
 --If you make it too weird shaped the UI will blow up or something probably